10 Freebies in Old City Philly

 Location: 350 N. 5th Street

 Science geeks will definitely want to add a visit to the Science History Institute to their itinerary.
-This small free museums houses several exhibits detailing various innovations over the years.
-Lots of historical info, interactive displays and artifacts, and thus, a great place to explore if you are at all interested in science and don’t mind doing a bit of reading.
+This small free museum houses several exhibits detailing various innovations over the years.
+Jam packed within this small space you will find lots of historical info, as well as interactive displays and artifacts.
+Overall, this is a great place to explore if you are at all interested in science and don’t mind doing a bit of reading.

 - Location: 315 Chestnut Street